wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 >
 ```

 At this point there will be only 3 default databases namely admin, local and config.
+Type exit to exit the mongo shell

 ### Import the webrating database